TED API

 • Use your API Key in the header of requests to access TED services.

-If you are using the Publication API, you also need to create an account in eNotices2 in the Preview environment by logging in with the same EU Login account and perform at least one valid API request for the system to recognize you as an "eSender".
+If you are using the Publication API, you also need to create an account in eNotices2 in the Preview environment by logging in with the same EU Login account and perform at least one valid API request for the system to recognise you as an "eSender".

 The Search API and the TED Website are not available in the Preview environment; notices submitted in the Preview environment do not get published.